mooperd/new-skill-sprint-website/skill-sprint.md

 <div class="box">
 <h2>Step Zero - The Skill Sprint Leader</h2>
 The Leader of a Skill Sprint should be a subject expert in the technology that will be adopted.
 They should have many deployments under their belt and have a deep understanding of the caveats and special cases.
 Their job is to lead the process and ensure that the team is enabled at every moment.
-They should ideally have some teaching experiance - be patient, creative with great communication and collaboration skills.
+They should ideally have some teaching experience - be patient, creative with great communication and collaboration skills.
 </div>

 <div class="box">